stepansnigirev/workshop_advbitcoin/2_tweaking_specter/01_schnorr/README.md

 Using JUST a public key in the address is ok if only you control the whole pubkey, also it works if you don't use taproot script.
 In general it's recommended to use an empty tweak to the public key even if you don't use a script.
 More on that later.

-Now we can take this private key and receive some money on it.
+Now we could take this private key and receive some money on it.
-Here is a faucet: https://faucet.specterwallet.io/
+Here is a faucet: https://faucet.specterwallet.io/ However, let's defer that until we have imported the address into a core-wallet (below).
 *Note: save the transaction details you got from the faucet, we will use that later*

 ## Adding `.address()` support for Segwit v1 scripts